AndreasYNY/AndreasYNY/README.md

 <h2>About me</h2>

-- I'm a freelance fullstack developer currently studying at Universitas Terbuka.
+- I'm a fullstack developer and part time IT department. currently studying at Universitas Terbuka.
 - I like to write in JS/TS, Python.
-- I know a thing or two about Java, Rust, C# and C++.
+- I know a thing or two about Java, Rust, Go, C# and C++.
 - I use frameworks like laravel, vuejs, reactjs, sveltekit.

 <h2>My Interest</h2>